Destiny Church leader Brian Tamaki attends anti-vax protest, police investigating - NZ Herald

-Police are investigating a Christchurch rally protesting against the Government's Covid-19 vaccination mandates and lockdowns, which was attended by the controversial Destiny Church leader.
+Police are investigating a Christchurch rally protesting against the Government's Covid-19 vaccination mandates and lockdowns, which was attended by controversial Destiny Church leader Brian Tamaki.

 On Saturday, a rally was held in Hagley Park and was followed by a march down Riccarton Rd.

-Brian Tamaki reportedly spoke at the event, in a possible breach of his bail conditions, though a Destiny spokesman told NZME the event was a "family picnic", not a protest.
+Tamaki reportedly spoke at the event, in a possible breach of his bail conditions, though a Destiny spokesman told NZME the event was a "family picnic", not a protest.

 Under orange restrictions, any event held without vaccine pass requirements is limited to 50 people.
 However, photos and videos posted to social media show more than 100 people attended the outdoor event.